310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% bubble Tsumugi mgn %}
 Hiiahhh!?

-D-d-d-don't scare me like that, Keito-kun!
+D-D-D-Don't scare me like that, Keito-kun!

 …It *is* you, right?
 I can't see well so I’m not sure!
-You're not some thunder, right?
+You aren't some thunder, right?
 Even though I heard an explosive rumbling sound!?
 {% endbubble %}

 {% bubble Keito %}